cherchyk/PowerPlatformCiCd/Readme.md

 ## Exercise 4 - Prepare Import package

-- In Visual Studio Open solution from `C:\PowerPlatformCICDLab` folder and press Ctrl + Shift + B to build it
+- In Visual Studio Open solution from `C:\PowerPlatformCICDLab` folder and build it
-- Go back to PowerShell window and execute these commands:
+- In PowerShell window execute these commands:
 - `

 ## Exercise 5 - Build and Deploy package to PowerPlatform